 Here, where we are sitting now, I have visualized a lot of scenes of my films, what they would look like.
 I always did that on my own, without the assistant director or anyone.
 I never had anyone to help me direct.
 An assistant director is really your assistant who gets things for you, who gets things organized for you, but he does no directing.
-I don’t know why he’s called a director; I think it’s maybe from the old days when directors were directing crowd scenes and if they’d have their assistant directors tell them what they’d want, the assistant director would be able to handle that if he’s an experienced guy.
+I don’t know why he’s called a director; I think it’s maybe from the old days when directors were directing crowd scenes.
+If they’d have their assistant directors tell them what they’d want, the assistant director would be able to handle that if he’s an experienced guy.

 How do you cast your films?

 The director and the producer have to agree on the casting of every character.
 The casting agent brings in all the actors we think are right for the part.
-I get to see all of them and then narrow it down, go over it again and bring people back until I get the people I think are the best for those roles.
+I get to see all of them and then narrow it down, go over it again, and bring people back until I get the people I think are the best for those roles.
 Sometimes it is very difficult to cast a certain role.
-Right up to two or three days before I actually started shooting “10, Rillington Place,” I still didn’t have an actor I liked for the crucial part of Timothy Evans, it only happened at the very end.
+Right up to two or three days before I actually started shooting “10, Rillington Place,” I still didn’t have an actor I liked for the crucial part of Timothy Evans; it only happened at the very end.
 So I said to the producer, ‘We have to see everybody that we’ve rejected.
 Let’s get everybody back that we said no to, cause somebody has got to play the role.’
 The first one I wanted to see was John Hurt.
 The producer said, ‘You’re just wasting your time.’
 I said, ‘No, let’s take another look at him.’
 The next day, the producer and I were in our office, they said that John Hurt was here, the door opened, and there he walked in.
 I said, ‘That’s the guy!’
-When the producer saw him walk in, he said, ‘My God, you’re so right, he doesn’t have to say anything, this is the man for the part.’
-And he was magnificent for that part, he did a great, great acting job, although we almost didn’t get him, because of a preconceived idea.
-But the producer was honest enough to apologize, he said, ‘I have learned a great lesson, that will never happen again.’
+When the producer saw him walk in, he said, ‘My God, you’re so right, he doesn’t have to say anything.
+This is the man for the part.’
+And he was magnificent for that part, he did a great, great acting job, although we almost didn’t get him because of a preconceived idea.
+But the producer was honest enough to apologize.
+He said, ‘I have learned a great lesson.
+That will never happen again.’
 That says a lot of the producer you are dealing with.